telliott99/MySwift/part3/operators.rst

 This prints what you'd expect (except that the type of the result is Double).

-What is even better is that we can define new operators, and those can be any symbol we want, an obvious one:
+What is even better is that we can define new operators, and those can be any symbol we want, here is an obvious one:

 .. sourcecode:: bash